kevinw26/jbig2-pdf-optimiser/README.md

 ## Comparison

-Try this with your own PDFs, but these are some test cases on book scans.
-The test cases are denominated in terms of the number of images and their format, here mostly pages.
+Try this with your own PDFs, but these are some file size statistics based on book scans.
+The test cases are denominated in terms of the number of images and their format, here mostly pages, with a symbol similarity threshold of 0.8.

 | Test case              | Original | Adobe Acrobat  | JBIG2 PDF Optimizer |
 | :--------------------- | :------- | :------------- | :------------------ |